Our Works

 Pregnancy Help Centers provide compassionate, practical, life-affirming alternatives for women facing crisis pregnancies.
 Through our centers, women can receive free pregnancy testing and ultrasounds, supportive services and referrals, and adoption information.
 Project Rachel ministry is comprehensive and confidential, offering hope, healing and yearly retreats to women and men hurting from past abortions.

-Marianne Luthin, Director of our Pro-Life Ministry, states, “Our work encompasses the core values of respect for the dignity of life from conception to natural death.
+Marianne Luthin, Director of Project Rachel, states, “Our work encompasses the core values of respect for the dignity of life from conception to natural death.
 These programs help us to promote a better understanding that every person plays a role in building a culture of life and a civilization of love.”

 Palliative Care Ministry